import numpy as np

 for ti in range(len(convolution_result) - half_of_kernel_size):

-convolution_result[ti] = np.sum(dat4conv[ti:ti + len(kernel)] * kernel[::-1])
+= np.sum(dat4conv[ti:ti + len(kernel)] * kernel[::-1])

 # cut off edges

-convolution_result = convolution_result[half_of_kernel_size:-half_of_kernel_size]
+= convolution_result[half_of_kernel_size:-half_of_kernel_size]

 plt.figure()

-plt.plot(convolution_result / np.sum(kernel), 'r')
+plt.plot(convolution_result, / np.sum(kernel), 'r')

-plt.plot(numpy_conv_result / np.sum(kernel), 'ko')
+plt.plot(convolution_result / np.sum(kernel), 'ko')

-plt.ylim([-.1, 3.1])
+plt.xlim([-.1, 3.1])

-plt.legend(['original timeseries', 'unscaled convolution', 'manual wavelet convolution', 'numpy conv function'])
+plt.ylim(['original timeseries', 'unscaled convolution', 'manual wavelet convolution', 'numpy conv function'])